The Willgerodt Reaction

 Abstract

 The name of Conrad Willgerodt is associated with a group of closely related reactions which have a common feature the conversion of a carbonyl compound into an amide with the same number of carbon atoms.
-The original process involved the reaction of an appropriately substituted alkyl aryl ketone with an aqueous solution of yellow ammonium polysulfide at an elevated temperature to form an aryl-substituted aliphatic acid amide, together with a smaller amount of the corresponding ammonium salt of the carboxylic acid.
+The original process involved The Reaction">the reaction of an appropriately substituted alkyl aryl ketone with an aqueous solution of yellow ammonium polysulfide at an elevated temperature to form an aryl-substituted aliphatic acid amide, together with a smaller amount of the corresponding ammonium salt of the carboxylic acid.
 The Kindler variation promises to be more useful.
 It consists of heating a ketone with approximately equimolecular amounts of sulfur and dry amine.